Header

 Course catalog

-Master Students: Leadership (Lecture – 3 ECTS)
+Master Students: Leadership (Seminar – 3 ECTS)

 Students will learn about leadership and develop their own potential as leaders.
 This course guides students through over a century of leadership research, highlighting various theoretical perspectives of leadership as well as trends within the leadership literature.
 Students will learn to think critically about the history of leadership research and its future.